francoisjacquet/rosariosis/CONTRIBUTING.md

 ## New Issue

-Before reporting an [issue](https://github.com/francoisjacquet/rosariosis/issues/) related to RosarioSIS, please observe the following recommendations:
+Before reporting an [issue](https://github.com/francoisjacquet/rosariosis/issues/) related to RosarioSIS, please consider the following recommendations:

 1. Search the [closed issues](https://github.com/francoisjacquet/rosariosis/issues?q=is%3Aissue+is%3Aclosed) or the [Wiki](https://github.com/francoisjacquet/rosariosis/wiki), your problem may already have been answered.
 Please do not create **duplicates**.